aria2/aria2/README.rst

 * GnuTLS + libgcrypt
 * GnuTLS + libnettle

-You can disable BitTorrent, Metalink support by providing
+You can disable BitTorrent and Metalink support by providing ``--disable-bittorrent`` and ``--disable-metalink`` to the configure script respectively.
-\--disable-bittorrent, \--disable-metalink respectively to configure script.

 In order to enable async DNS support, you need c-ares.